 Recorded in Detroit as a trio (including Paul Pieretto and Jacopo Borazzo on bass and drums) with producer Chris Koltay (Atlas Sound, Lotus Plaza, Akron Family, Dirtbombs, Liars), it is warm and precise, filled with an unfaltering procession of addictive, hook-filled tracks.
 The softer-edges of those earlier recordings are replaced by a dynamic of real drive and bite, where every part feels perfectly balanced and intended.
 The songs still stretch out expansively but everything about the record (from the writing to the playing and production) is bolder, more forceful, more cohesive and concise.
 The guitars are luminous and the whole is powerfully underpinned with a taut, punchy rhythmic spine that fits comfortably within a very modern American take on krautrock's motorik propulsiveness.

 Although the entirety of the music he has recorded to date has been written and played (and up until 'Vicious' produced) by himself, whilst on the road His Clancyness becomes a full band with friends Giulia Mazza (synths / keyboards / noise boxes / vocals / percussion), Emanuela Drei (bass, sampler, vocals) and Jacopo Borazzo (drums / percussion) helping out.

-'Vicious' will be released by FatCat on October 7th, and preceded by the late May release of the 6-track long 'Charade EP', a limited edition cassette release which coincides with a short run of tour dates, where the band will support Deerhunter (Europe) and Widowspeak (UK).
-A full US / UK / EU tour is being planned for the Autumn.
+'Vicious' was released by FatCat in October 2013, and was preceded by the release of the 6-track long 'Charade EP' in May, a limited edition cassette release which coincided with a short run of tour dates, where the band supported Deerhunter (Europe) and Widowspeak (UK).
+A full US / UK / EU tour took place in the Autumn.